 "...a talented and original composer of music for choir.
 His music is lyrical, well crafted and full of colour.
 Choirs everywhere need to sing this music."

 Voted the 'nation's favorite living composer' in the 2012 Classic FM hall of fame

 Aaron has written extensively for choir.
 He was the winner of the 2019 Sir David Willcocks carol competition, as a result of which his winning composition, 'A Spotless Rose', was performed by The Bach Choir at Cadogan Hall (you can read further here).
-Earlier that year his music was performed by the Luceat choir at Peterborough Cathedral during their summer residency there.
+The carol is featured on the Luceat Choir's Christmas CD and the Luceat Choir previously performed his work in their summer residency at Truro Cathedral.
 In the past his works have been performed by Choir of Hertford College, Oxford, the choir of Wesley Memorial Church, Oxford (where he was composer in residence) and the Chamber Choir of Malvern College.
 In 2016 he was commissioned by the Wayne State University Concert Band to arrange one of his choral works (a setting of ‘O Magnum Mysterium’) for concert band and this enjoyed further performances by concert bands in the USA.

 He has also performed the part of tenor soloist in Mozart’s Requiem with the Birmingham Phoenix Singers, in the lead role in the world premiere of This World Lousy by Peter Shepherd and in Stravinsky’s Pulcinella with the Oxford University Sinfonietta.